Jennifer Christian, MD, MPH-President and Founder, Webility Corporation

 Dogs can be a welcome addition to the work environment, but careful consideration should precede their introduction.

-This webinar will describe a new workplace mental wellness program for men (“HEADS Up”), based on a systematic review of the literature and recommendations from working men and workplace representatives.
+This webinar describes a new workplace mental wellness program for men (“HEADS Up”), based on a systematic review of the literature and recommendations from working men and workplace representatives.

 An overview of the importance of collaboration among stakeholders in RTW will start this session.
 The primary focus will be on what is known in the literature about employers and supervisors needs in the hiring and retention of persons with disabilties